TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCCommand.md

 PS C:\> Get-JCCommand -name '*BitLocker*' | Get-JCCommand -ByID
 ```

-Returns all information describing all JumpCloud commands with a name of '*trigger*' by passing the -CommandID Parameter to the -ByID Parameter using the pipeline and Parameter Binding.
+Returns all information describing all JumpCloud commands with a name of '*Bitlocker*' by passing the -CommandID Parameter to the -ByID Parameter using the pipeline and Parameter Binding.
 Note, search parameters on Get-JCCommand support wildcard characters.
-In this example commands with the name BitLocker somewhere in the name would be returned.
+In this example commands with the string "BitLocker" somewhere in the name would be returned.

-Note that when running this command the time for the output to display will be directly proportionate to how many JumpCloud commands you have with a launchType of 'trigger'.
-The command 'Get-JCCommand -ByID' runs once for every JumpCloud command within your tenant with a launchType of 'trigger'.

 ### Example 5
 ```powershell